Morsmalleo/AhMyth/README.md

 # Client (Ahmyth.apk) Features
 - APK hides itself automatically upon installation
 - APK automatically grants all permissions during installation
+- User can specify desired permissions with the custom permissions checkboxes (Important Note: If all checked or no checkbox is checked will generate payload with all default permissions)
 #
 <p>